Preventive Dentistry – Kernersville, NC

 Oral Cancer Screening

 Oral cancer often goes undiagnosed until the most advanced stages of the disease, leading to a high mortality rate.
 More than 50% of those who are diagnosed do not live more than five years beyond their diagnosis.
-That’s why oral cancer screenings have been incorporated into every dental checkup at Dr. Walker’s office.
+That’s why oral cancer screenings have been incorporated into every dental checkup at Dr. Walker’s dental office.
 Our hope is to diagnose oral cancer in the earliest, treatable stages.
 If you notice any of the warning signs of oral cancer such as lumps or bumps in the soft tissue, chronic sore throat, hoarse voice, and sores that don’t heal, please let us know right away.

 As teeth develop, fluoride is one of the many nutrients our body needs to create strong, healthy dental structures.
 We absorb fluoride from certain foods, tap water, and through ingested supplements.
 Once teeth erupt from the gums, topical fluoride is necessary to keep tooth enamel strong.
 Many people receive adequate topical fluoride by using fluoridated toothpastes and mouth washes.
 Others need a little extra boost to keep their smiles strong and healthy.
 When that is the case, we may recommend professional grade topical fluoride treatments to promote strong, healthy tooth structure.
 We are happy to apply topical fluoride as part of any dental checkup.
 These treatments are simply painted onto the surfaces of teeth.
 Once the fluoride dries, it remains active attracting strengthening nutrients to the smile over the course of the months between appointments.